 CBD is at the very least safe, and there are many benefits to using it regularly, and CBD is not THC (not that there's anything wrong with THC, either).

 The point is, you're not going to get high from putting this on your body.

 Is there anything coconut oil can't do?

-It's great for your hair, skin, teeth, and if you're on the Keto diet, it's going to help you drop pounds.
+It's great for your hair, skin, and teeth, and if you're on the Keto diet, it will help you drop pounds.